madsehansen/MediocreProgramming/Material/Miscellaneous/object_orientation.md

   Square is not a special case of rectangle but may be a property of rectangle

-### Inherit, not to reuse code, but to allow other, existing code to use this class
+### Inherit, not to reuse code, but to allow other, existing code, to use this class
 - Simple code reuse can be implemented via composition
 - Composed objects can hide the dependency, with inheritance this is impossible
 - This is what polymorphism is about, allowing old code to use new code